A thriving ecosystem of parsers, DSLs, and syntax extensions.

 A slang hooks a Grammar and Actions pair into Raku's own parser, extending the syntax of the language without any preprocessor or macro system.
 The

-Slangify module — this site — manages the lifecycle of all such slangs.
+Slangify module (which inspired the name of this website) manages the lifecycle of all such slangs.

 Grammar::Debugger — interactive step-debugger for any Raku grammar